Siddhcreator-1706/sleazzy/README.md

 # Sleazzy

-A full-stack venue slot booking system for university clubs and committees.
+Slot Booking made Eazzy, A full-stack venue slot booking system for university clubs and committees.
 Clubs can request meeting rooms, administrators can approve or reject bookings, and everyone gets a real-time view of the master schedule — no more double-bookings or email chains.

 ## Features